 Vicar Water Country Park can be found just to the south of Clipstone village, 5 kilometres from Mansfield.
 The 80 hectare park has been mainly formed on former colliery spoil tips and lies in the shadow of the headstocks of Clipstone Colliery.
 Today the spoil tips have been transformed into rare heathland, mature woodland and species rich grassland and offer spectacular views across to Derbyshire and Lincolnshire.

-These habitats now support a large array of wildlife ranging from herons, kingfishers, foxes, rabbits, great spotted and green woodpecker, skylark and lapwings along with countless butterflies and dragonflies.
+These habitats now support a large array of wildlife ranging from herons, kingfishers, foxes, hares, barn and tawny owls, foraging nightjars, great spotted and green woodpecker, and skylark along with countless butterflies and dragonflies.

 The park is also home to 2 well known bodies of water, the larger Vicar Pond where Clipstone Angling Club gives people the opportunity to fish, and the smaller Vicar Water which is home to many a duck and also Vicar Water Model’s boat club.